Security leadership that integrates early.

 Can this be a bridge to full-time CSO?

 Yes.
-Many companies use fractional CSO services while building security program to the point where full-time leadership makes sense.
-We can help define that role and support the hiring process.
+Many companies use fractional security leadership while building the program to the point where full-time leadership makes sense.
+I can help define that role and support the hiring process.

 What industries do you work with?

 Technology companies (SaaS, infrastructure, fintech, healthtech), professional services, and data-intensive businesses.
-Focus on companies with meaningful customer data, regulatory requirements, or technical products.
+Companies with meaningful customer data, regulatory requirements, or technical products.

 Integrate security leadership early.